 - County Prosecutor

-Judicial clerkships are NOT considered to be eligible employment for LRAP since it is not necessarily part of a public service track.
+Judicial clerkships are NOT considered to be eligible employment for LRAP since they are not necessarily part of a public service track.
 Law Fellows who are enrolled as students are also NOT eligible for LRAP since their student loans are not in an eligible repayment status.
 However, a graduate participating in a judicial clerkship or law fellowship which prevents the submission of an application within the two-year window may be granted a one-time extension until the next application deadline.